Practice Note APP 2: Content of Appeal Books and Preparation for Hearing

 (b) applies to all parties in respect of the following proceedings:

-(i) appeals from the Administrative Review Tribunal, the Superannuation Complaints Tribunal and the National Native Title Tribunal ("Tribunal appeals");
+(i) appeals from the Administrative Review Tribunal, determinations of the Australian Financial Complaints Authority, but only in relation to superannuation complaints and the National Native Title Tribunal (“Tribunal appeals”);

 (ii) appeals or applications to be heard by a Full Court; and